 Version 1.6 - (Feb 8th, 2001) MPLAY got a new, cool look!
 The built-in 'Classic' skin was replaced with a more OS X looking skin.
 Other new stuff was bitrate and mode display on MP3's, step- and fastmotion playback of movies, screen fades and so on...

-This version proved to be the most long-lived of all.
+This version proved to be quite long-lived.
 With only minor revision updates during 2001 the final 1.6.2r3 version was released on Feb 14th in 2002.

-That leaves us today with 1.7, and the road has truly been long!
+That leaves us today with 1.9, and MPLAY returns to freeware.
+The road has truly been long!
 But as they say; "the goal of the journey is not the destination, but the journey itself"...

 -- deepNiner